k8spatterns/katacoda/21-Controller/04-create-webapp.md

 `kubectl get pods`{{execute}}

-In addition, a service of type `nodePort` is deployed, so that we can easily test it locally.
+Also, a service of type `nodePort` is deployed, so that we can quickly test it locally.

 `curl -s http://[[HOST_IP]]:31669`{{execute}}

-In the final step we will adapt this friendly message just by updating the ConfigMap `webapp-config` and let our controller do the dirty work.
+In the final step, we will adapt this friendly message just by updating the ConfigMap `webapp-config` and let our controller do the dirty work.